Lokeshkumar520/ow-task2/README.md

                     "status": "Success",
                     "message": " All Device are deleted Successfully" }
-          #Listen For Socket.io Client side for All events:
+          #Listen For Socket.io Client side for All events: (Run Socket.io Tester App and connect below shown url and add Events listed)
             URL: http://localhost:4000/
             Event names to Listen:
             1. "device_deleted"